MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces-direct/overview.md

 ms.assetid: 8bd0d09a-0421-40a4-b752-40ecb5350ffd
 author: kumudd
 ---
-# Storage Spaces Direct in Windows Server 2016 Technical Preview
+# Storage Spaces Direct in Windows Server 2016

->Applies To: Windows Server Technical Preview
+>Applies To: Windows Server 2016

-Windows Server 2016 Technical Preview introduces Storage Spaces Direct, which enables building highly available and scalable storage systems with local storage.
+Windows Server 2016 introduces Storage Spaces Direct, which enables building highly available and scalable storage systems with local storage.
 This is a significant step forward in Microsoft Windows Server software-defined storage (SDS) as it simplifies the deployment and management of SDS systems and also unlocks use of new classes of disk devices, such as SATA and NVMe disk devices, that were previously not possible with clustered Storage Spaces with shared disks.

-With Windows Server 2016 Technical Preview Storage Spaces Direct, you can now build HA Storage Systems using storage nodes with only local storage, which is either disk devices that are internal to each storage node (Figure 1).
+With Windows Server 2016 Storage Spaces Direct, you can now build HA Storage Systems using storage nodes with only local storage, which is either disk devices that are internal to each storage node (Figure 1).
 This eliminates the need for a shared SAS fabric and its complexities, but also enables using devices such as SATA solid state drives, which can help further reduce cost or NVMe solid state devices to improve performance.

 ![](media/storage-spaces-direct-in-windows-server-2016/StorageSpacesDirectwithInternalDisks.png)